NFDI4BIOIMAGE/training/_sources/readme.md

 We trace download statistics of some Microscopy / Research Data Management / BioImage Analysis records on [zenodo.org](https://zenodo.org).
 These were the three most downloaded records recently observed.

-1. [Example Microscopy Metadata JSON files produced using Micro-Meta App to document example microscopy experiments performed at individual core facilities](https://zenodo.org/records/5847477) by "Alessandro Rigano and Ulrike Boehm and Claire M. Brown and Joel Ryan and James J. Chambers and Robert A. Coleman and Orestis Faklaris and Thomas Guilbert and Michelle S. Itano and Judith Lacoste and Alex Laude and Marco Marcello and Paula Montero-Llopis and Glyn Nelson and Roland Nitschke and Jaime A. Pimentel and Stefanie Weidtkamp-Peters and Caterina Strambio-De-Castillia" (103 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+1. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (197 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-2. [I3D:bio's OMERO training material: Re-usable, adjustable, multi-purpose slides for local user training](https://zenodo.org/records/8323588) by "Schmidt, Christian and Bortolomeazzi, Michele and Boissonnet, Tom and Fortmann-Grote, Carsten and Dohle, Julia and Zentis, Peter and Kandpal, Niraj and Kunis, Susanne and Zobel, Thomas and Weidtkamp-Peters, Stefanie and Ferrando-May, Elisa" (98 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+2. [DALIA Interchange Format](https://zenodo.org/records/11521029) by "Geiger, Jonathan and Steiner, Petra and Desouki, Abdelmoneim Amer and Lange, Frank" (47 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

-3. [Bio-image Data Science Lectures @ Uni Leipzig / ScaDS.AI](https://zenodo.org/records/12623730) by "Haase, Robert" (60 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+3. [Insights and Impact From Five Cycles of Essential Open Source Software for Science](https://zenodo.org/records/11201216) by "Hertweck, Kate and Strasser, Carly and Taraborelli, Dario" (35 downloads), licensed [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ## How to use this resource